|HOME||Villages Info||Local Leisure||Colchester||Recycling||Heating Oil||Links||Contact|

 |GOFF (Colchester office)||01206-761861|

-(i) Goff Petroleum have some useful information on heating oil and oil-fired boilers on their website at www.goffpetroleum.co.uk .
-Another website with useful information is that of Billericay Fuel Services (BFS) at www.bfs.uk.com
+(i) Goff Petroleum has some useful information on heating oil and oil-fired boilers on its website at www.goffpetroleum.co.uk .
+Another website with useful information is that of Billericay Fuel Services (BFS) at bfsfuelservices.uk

-(iii) WATSON: Three of the above distributors, Castle Liquid Fuels, Hardy Craske and Linton Fuel Oils, are now part of Watson Fuels and appear to operate a policy of not competing against each other.
+(iii) WATSON FUELS: Has acquired three distributors which previously appeared on the above listing: Castle Liquid Fuels, Hardy Craske and Linton Fuel Oils.
+These three businesses no longer have their own sales teams and are basically local Watson depots.
 In 2014 Watson Fuels was acquired by World Fuel Services, an American company based in Miami.

 Quotes obtained on 4th November ranged from 48p (Linton Fuel Oils) to 43.79p (Goff Petroleum) a litre before VAT at the 1,000 litre rate.
 The VAT inclusive price for 1,000 litres ranged from £504.00 to £459.80, a variance of £44.20.